SharePoint/sp-dev-docs/docs/sp-add-ins/create-a-cloud-business-add-in-that-uses-the-sap-gateway.md

 In the example in this article, the SellerDashboard add-in manipulates automobile inventory data from SAP and its picture in the SharePoint picture library.
 Within this add-in, standard CRUD operations are supported on the detailed information about each car in SAP.

 > [!TIP]
 > For a video demonstration of this add-in, watch the [Technical Webinar - SAP Gateway for Microsoft &amp; Microsoft Azure Development Model](http://go.microsoft.com/fwlink/?LinkId=517378) video on BrightTalk.
-The demo of the app's functionality starts at 48:00 minutes on the timeline.
+The demo of the add-in's functionality starts at 48:00 minutes on the timeline.

-The SellerDashboard solution includes eight projects, and as the following image shows, it is divided into two categories:
+The SellerDashboard solution includes eight projects, and as Figure 1 shows, it is divided into two categories:
 - [BoxXDataStudio](#boxxdatastudio)
 - [SellerDashboardStudio](#sellerdashboardstudio)